savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

   Scenario: processing data from one user from UA
 ```

-Assume we have input data file with one caller from Ukraine:
+Assume we have an input data file with one caller from Ukraine:

 ```
     Given a file with theme calls_log containing the following lines